 Why is detecting mold fragments important?
-Airborne mold fragments are invisible to traditional testing (spore traps and culture) but are more numerous and a greater health risk to mold sensitive people than spores.
+Airborne mold fragments are invisible to traditional testing (spore traps and culture) but several studies have shown fragments are more numerous and a greater health risk to mold sensitive people than spores.

 Therefore, DNA testing that measures airborne mold fragments, in addition to spores, has proven to be game changer for assessing mold exposure problems for mold sensitive occupants.